HamnaIshaq/todo-list/notes.md

 31-03-2023

-- add new todo to UI and project array
+- add new todo to UI and project array - DONE
-- delete a todo from UI and project array
+- delete a todo from UI and project array - DONE

 todo

-- add a new project
+- add a new project - DONE
-- switch between projects
+- switch between projects - DONE
-- show selected projects todos
+- show selected projects todos - DONE
 - localstorage
 - integrate date-fns package
 - clean up code